Learnable Weight Initialization for Volumetric Medical Image Segmentation: Related Work

 A variety of models incorporating encoder-decoder structures with diverse CNN backbones have been adopted for medical image segmentation tasks.
-Fully Convolutional Networks (FCN) \cite{FCN}, Deeplab \cite{Deeplab}, U-Net \cite{UNet} were some of them.
-Since the introduction of U-Net, various CNN-based approaches \cite{dou20163d, yu2017volumetric, li2018h, zhu2017deeply,gibson2018automatic} have been introduced to extend the typical 2D U-Net architecture for different 2D as well as 3D medical image segmentation tasks.
-Feature extraction using 2D slices is not considered optimal for volumetric 3D medical image segmentation as it completely discards the crucial low-level information in one axis.
+Deeplab \cite{Deeplab}, Fully Convolutional Networks (FCN) \cite{FCN}, and U-Net \cite{UNet} were some of them.
+Since the introduction of the U-Net \cite{UNet}, various CNN-based approaches \cite{cai2020dense}, \cite{3dunet}, \cite{huang2020unet}, \cite{nnUnet}, \cite{milletari2016v} have been introduced to extend the typical U-Net architecture for different medical image segmentation tasks.
+However, these CNN-based models cannot capture long-range correlations in the data due to the intrinsic locality of convolution operations which limits their performance in challenging segmentation problems.

-In order to overcome this drawback, significant number of 3D approaches which directly utilizes the volumetric images were introduced.
-V-Net is a hierarchical framework introduced in \cite{milletari2016v} directly utilizes the 3D representations and preserves the relevant image features by down-sampling the volume to lower resolutions.
-3D U-Net proposed in \cite{3dunet} is a 3D-extension of U-Net which directly operates on 3D representations by substituting the 2D operations with their respective 3D counterparts.
-A generic segmentation framework called nnUNet designed to automatically configure the optimal data preprocessing steps and model architecture based on the data characteristics was introduced in \cite{nnUnet}. \cite{roth2017hierarchical} proposed a multi-scale framework designed to learn image representations from different resolutions using a 3D fully convolutional network for multi-organ segmentation.

-However, these CNN based models lack the ability to capture long range correlations in the data due to the intrinsic locality of convolution operations which limits their performance in challenging segmentation problems.